rancher/lasso/pkg/cache/sql/Readme.md

 * Sort.SecondaryOrder: `ASC` (ascending)
 * All filters have partial matching set to false by default

-The are some uncommon ways someone could use ListOptions where it would be difficult to predict what the result would be.
+There are some uncommon ways someone could use ListOptions where it would be difficult to predict what the result would be.
 Below is a non-exhaustive list of some of these cases and what the behavior is:
 * Setting Pagination.Page but not Pagination.PageSize will cause Page to be ignored
 * Setting Sort.SecondaryField only will sort as though it was Sort.PrimaryField.
 Sort.SecondaryOrder will still be applied